materialsproject/fireworks/docs/index.rst

    workflow_tutorial
    dynamic_wf_tutorial

-To get things running on a shared resource with a queueing system (e.g., a supercomputing center), you should complete the following tutorials:
+To get things running on a shared resource with a queueing system (e.g., a supercomputing center), you will be interested in the following tutorials:

 .. toctree::
     :maxdepth: 1

     queue_tutorial
     queue_tutorial_pt2
+    installation_notes

 More!
 =====